Strixhaven: A Curriculum of Chaos: Publication history

 Strixhaven: A Curriculum of Chaos is the third Magic: The Gathering campaign setting adapted for Dungeons & Dragons; it was preceded by Guildmasters' Guide to Ravnica (2018) and Mythic Odysseys of Theros (2020).
 Greg Tito, Dungeons & Dragons Senior Communications Manager, said to IGN that "the D&D guidebooks around Ravnica, and Theros have done amazingly well, and we thought that the Strixhaven storyline would appeal not only to fans of Magic and fans of D&D, but [also a] younger audience.
 There is a ton of information on how to create a campaign that would appeal to people of all ages... who love that kind of young adult coming-of-age storytelling – and so we thought Strixhaven would be perfect for dramatizing that in a D&D game".
 Amanda Hamon, Wizards of the Coast senior designer, is the book's story lead.
-The Guardian reported that Hamon "used teenage life as inspiration" for Strixhaven and that the setting draws in characters from across the multiverse; Hamon said, "As D&D has grown the creators have reali [sic] this game is for everybody.
+The Guardian reported that Hamon "used teenage life as inspiration" for Strixhaven and that the setting draws in characters from across the multiverse; Hamon said: "As D&D has grown the creators have reali [sic] this game is for everybody.
 There's lots and lots of folks who are playing, and we want everybody to feel that they're welcome and come to the table.
-I get questions like: 'What is it like now that D&D is more diverse?’
+I get questions like: 'What is it like now that D&D is more diverse?'
 But it always has been.
-You might not necessarily have seen it because the people who were making things didn't always think: ‘Hey, there's this whole wide world of folks out there'."
+You might not necessarily have seen it because the people who were making things didn't always think: 'Hey, there's this whole wide world of folks out there'".

-In June 2021, it was announced that the next crossover campaign book would be Strixhaven: A Curriculum of Chaos (2021) which would introduce the setting to Dungeons & Dragons; the new sourcebook was announced after being leaked through an Amazon product listing.
-While the book was originally scheduled for release on November 16, 2021, delays due to supply chain issues caused by the pandemic COVID-19 pandemic meant that the release was delayed to December 7, 2021.
+A crossover campaign book Strixhaven: A Curriculum of Chaos was released in December 2021, which introduces the setting to Dungeons & Dragons.
+The book was originally scheduled for release on November 16, but was delayed due to supply chain issues caused by the COVID-19 pandemic.
 CBR reported that "in the world of Magic: The Gathering, Strixhaven is the largest and most powerful magic academy in the multiverse [...].
 Due to its relatively recent addition to the Magic: The Gathering universe, it's likely this Dungeons & Dragons adventure will significantly expand on the lore associated with the magic school".

 The book is also available as a digital product through the following Wizards of the Coast licensees: D&D Beyond, Fantasy Grounds, and Roll20.
-A promotional, free adventure titled No Tears Over Spilled Coffee! was released on December 2, 2021 on D&D Beyond.
+A promotional, free adventure titled No Tears Over Spilled Coffee! was released on December 2 on D&D Beyond.
 This one-shot adventure introduces Strixhaven's ruleset for extracurricular activities and is set at the school's Firejolt Café.